andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - The command uploads local artifacts, such as source code for an AWS Lambda function or a Swagger file for an AWS API Gateway REST API, to an S3 bucket.
     - The command returns a copy of your template, replacing references to local artifacts with the S3 location where the command uploaded the artifacts.
     - After you package your template’s artifacts, run the aws cloudformation deploy command to deploy the returned template.
+      - NOTE: aws cloudformation deploy uses S3 as the location artifacts --> if the code is only locally, you need to run package first!!
   - Built-in functions:
     - !GetATT - returns value of an attribute from a resource in the template: !GetAtt myELB.DNSName
     - !Sub - substitutes variables in an input string with values that you specify